-- Zero Bail Ending: In June the California Judicial Council voted to end the zero-bail policy statewide, leaving it to individual counties to determine whether to continue the policy.
-San Francisco County Superior Court made the decision to end the zero-bail policy, unlike many other large counties such as Alameda County, Contra Costa County, Santa Clara County, Yolo County, and Los Angeles County, which decided to maintain the zero-bail policy out of concern for public health.
-The Sheriff's Office is currently working on assessment of the impact of the zero-bail policy on the local jail population. - Limitations to Housing, Service and Treatment Capacity: Many of the community-based service investments made to support jail reductions in response to COVID-19 were intended as temporary, emergency measures.
+- Zero Bail Ending: In June the California Judicial Council voted to end use of the COVID-19 emergency bail schedule, leaving it to individual counties to determine whether to continue the policy.
+San Francisco County Superior Court made the decision to end use of the emergency bail schedule, unlike many other large counties such as Alameda County, Contra Costa County, Santa Clara County, and Los Angeles County, which decided to maintain use of the emergency bail schedule out of concern for public health.
+At least 30 California counties have kept COVID-19 emergency bail schedules to help curb the spread of COVID-19 in jails and surrounding communities during the pandemic, according to data reported by superior courts.6 The San Francisco Public Defender's Office, District Attorney's Office, Department of Public Health, and community partners such as SF Pretrial all expressed disagreement with ending use of the emergency schedule.
+The Sheriff's Office is currently working on assessment of the impact of zero-bail on the local jail population. - Limitations to Housing, Service and Treatment Capacity: Many of the community-based service investments made to support jail reductions in response to COVID-19 were intended as temporary, emergency measures.
 As the pandemic continues, the City will need to invest in and identify solutions to continue addressing housing, service, and treatment needs of people who might come into contact with the jail.
 Community-based programs have had to make significant adjustments to safely serve participants during COVID-19, causing additional strain on the City's existing housing, service, and treatment infrastructure. - Ongoing Monitoring and Coordination: Local justice and community partners came together to safely and rapidly reduce the jail population in response to COVID-19.
 This collective effort produced many strong policies and partnerships, just a few of which are outlined above.
 Partners must now contend with how to operationalize and embed these changes into their ongoing work and maintain the urgency of the initial response over a longer period.
 The SJC Subcommittee offers one space, among others, that will support these planning efforts.